You produce sperm every day, but a full sperm regeneration cycle (spermatogenesis) takes about 64 days.

 - Use an ovulation predictor kit to test the levels of luteinizing hormone (LH) in your partner’s urine.
 LH levels go up right before ovulation.
 If your partner receives a positive result, have sex the day they took the test.
 Having sex for the next couple of days may also increase your chance of conceiving.

 - Don’t use oil-based lubricants while you’re trying to conceive.
-They can have a negative impact on sperm health.
+They can have a negative effect on sperm health.

 - See your doctor for a semen analysis if you’ve been trying to conceive for over six months.
 Your sperm health depends on many factors, including your age, diet, and overall sperm count.
 Your doctor can determine how healthy your sperm are and whether conception is possible, as well as advise you on next steps.